SuperSonic65535/zestiso-archiso/README.md

 **3)** Run the script, specifying the ArchISO profile you want to use (defaults to `zestiso-kde-gaming`)
 `./build-iso zestiso-kde-gaming`
 **4) Done!** Now you can make a bootable USB drive, or boot it in a virtual machine.

+## Disclaimer
+ZestISO is alpha software and comes with NO WARRANTY.
+Use at your own risk.

+## Notes
+*Windows games supported via Wine, Proton and Steam.
+A small number of games may have compatibility issues.